Last updated on .

 Getting to Guatapé by Bus

 Visiting on your own using public transportation is possible at a low cost.
 Buses leave from Terminal del Norte in Medellín.
 The bus terminal is connected to the Caribe metro stop.
-Once in Guatapé, you can hire a tuk-tuk to take you to El Peñol, which is only a few minutes down the road.
+Once in Guatapé, you can hire a tuk-tuk for COP$12,000 (as of June 2024) to take you to El Peñol.
+The ride takes about 10 minutes.

 Private Tours of Guatapé